topo/mobile/README.md

 -   Block timer when holding finger on screen 😴
 -   Style change on category type 😴
 -   When post type is video, go to youtube video 😴
--   Add 'advertising', a header that shows an announcement or something 😴
+-   Add 'advertising', a 'post' that shows an announcement or something 😴
 -   Images : lazy loading, if possible ? 😴
 -   'serviceworker.js' : figure out how it works ✍️